How to Find the Best Meal Replacement Shakes for IBD

 Are Meal Replacement Shakes Good for IBD?

-IBD patients with active disease often find it hard to meet their nutritional needs due decreased appetite, reduced food intake due to digestive issues, and/or nutrient malabsorption.
+This happens for a number of reasons, including decreased appetite, reduced food intake due to digestive issues, and/or nutrient malabsorption.

-That said, not all meal replacements are created equal.
+Moreover, not all meal replacements are created equal.

 Product Quiz